 1. Select a Channel

 It is important to find a medium that works for your task lists.
-You can utilize a pen and printable to-do list or leverage digital applications in managing your weekly to-do lists.
+You can use a pen and printable to-do list or leverage applications in managing your weekly to-do lists.
 However, research suggests that you can remember information better when you write by hand.
-Nevertheless, find what helps motivate you more and stick with that.
+Ultimately find what helps motivate you more and stick with that.

 2. Develop Multiple Lists